bactensor/sink/README.md

    - Trigger the contract to unstake and burn accumulated alpha using the burn helper (see [Triggering a burn](#triggering-a-burn-helper) below).
 The contract reimburses most of the gas while burning the TAO.

 ### Registering the SuperBurn miner (helper)
-Requirements: deployed contract address, a loose coldkey (public key) from `btcli new-coldkey`.
+Requires: a loose coldkey (public key) from `btcli new-coldkey`, `PRIVATE_KEY` set in your environment and the deployed contract address.

-Run the helper to register:
 ```bash
 python tools/register_neuron.py \
   --netuid <subnet_id> \